masterhorn/docs/_docs/tutorials/Volumes.md

 - ### Attach volume

-To attach volume you must choose volume which has `available` status and click on side bar menu.
+To attach volume you must select volume which has `available` status and click on side bar menu.

 ![](../../assets/img/Volumes/volume_page_11.png)